SRICKKY/alpha-blog/README.md

-This is thre repository for Blog Application for RoR developers
+This is the repository for Blog Application for RoR developers